mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Introduction

 Researchers need to estimate sample size and statistical power as part of good study planning.
-Power of a test is the probability that it rejects the null hypothesis at a specific significance level under a prespecified alternative hypothesis.
-Calculating power requires assumptions about relevant quantities (e.g. variance, effect size, sample size).
+The power of a test is the probability that it rejects the null hypothesis at a specific significance level under a prespecified alternative hypothesis.
+Calculating power requires assumptions about relevant quantities, such as variance, effect size, and sample size.
 For standard hypothesis tests, including one or two sample t-tests, one-way balanced ANOVA, and chi-squared tests, closed-form equations exist to calculate the power.
-However, in general, power calculations are more complex.
-We can estimate power using Monte Carlo (MC) simulations, an approach that is flexible and applicable to a large class of models \citep{gelman2007}.
+However, in general, power formulas are not available for complex analysis methods, such as statistical models recently developed for mixtures analysis.
+In these situations, we can estimate power using Monte Carlo (MC) simulations, an approach that is flexible and applicable to a large class of statistical models \citep{gelman2007}.
 Each simulation involves first sampling data from a hypothesized data generative model and then fitting an inference model to the data.
 Out of a large number of simulations, the proportion of times in which a hypothesis test is rejected can be used to estimate power.
+Biomedical research has used simulations for power calculation in randomized trials \citep{oview}, longitudinal studies \citep{gastanaga2006power}, and observational studies with measurement error or drop out \citep{landau2013sample}, to name a few.
+To our knowledge, this is the first software developed specifically for power calculations in observational studies of chemical exposure mixtures, where controlling for several covariates and multiple correlated exposures is important.